nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

 * Buy a decent microphone up front and do a lot more test recording and review.
   Probably a ceiling boundary mic would work in this little reverby office.

+* The camera also has a lot of high white noise which might be reduced with a better mic with its own power.

 * It's pretty noisy here so most takes were done quite late at night, most of the ones done during daylight were unusable so I should have just not bothered.